Antti is Associate Professor of Quantitative Linguistics at the

 Ahmad Jawad is President of Intellimedia Inc., an Edmonton-based software development firm.
 Through Intellimedia, Jawad has been an active partner in helping to meet the educational needs of First Nations groups in Alberta, and brings his contacts to the project.
 Intellimedia created and maintains the on-line Cree Dictionary website (that incorporates the Alberta Elders’ Cree Dictionary), which has proven a valuable source and tool for the preservation of the Cree Language.

-Dustin worked with ALT Lab while a post-doctoral researcher in the Department of Linguistics at the University of Alberta.
+Dr. Bowers worked with ALT Lab while a post-doctoral researcher in the Department of Linguistics at the University of Alberta.
 He worked on spell checkers and similar tools for Cree and Ojibwe on the former SSHRC Development grant 21st Century Tools for Indigenous Languages.

 Megan joined ALT Lab as a fourth-year undergraduate student of the Department of Linguistics at the University of Alberta.
-Her interests include revitalization, documentation and preservation of Canadian Indigenous Languages as well as computer assisted language learning (CALL) as a tool for second language acquisition and endangered language pedagogy.
+Her interests include revitalization, documentation and preservation of Indigenous Languages in Canada as well as computer assisted language learning (CALL) as a tool for second language acquisition and endangered language pedagogy.
 Acting as a research assistant, she worked to record speakers, complete annotations, and create various exercise templates and interface functions for a CALL application for Plains Cree.

-Lex joined ALT Lab as an undergraduate linguistics student at the University of Alberta.
-As a research assistant, Lex was involved in the recording and annotation of spoken data for ALTLab’s efforts in compiling an electronic Plains Cree dictionary.
-Areas of interest include linguistic morphology and the documentation, study, and revitalization of Indigenous languages of North America.
+Lex joined ALT Lab as an undergraduate student in the Department of Linguistics at the University of Alberta.
+As a research assistant, Lex was involved in the recording and annotation of spoken data for ALT Lab’s efforts in compiling an electronic Plains Cree dictionary.
+Her areas of interest include linguistic morphology and the documentation, study, and revitalization of Indigenous languages of North America.

+Dr. Mills is a researcher and instructor at the University of Alberta.
 He researches speech production, acoustics, and speech synthesis, and teaches general linguistics and phonetics.
-In ALTLAB, Tim developed speech synthesizers for indigenous languages, harnessing the latest technology to enable rapid development of computer voices from small recording sets.
+In ALTLAB, Tim developed speech synthesizers for Indigenous languages, using the latest technology to enable rapid development of computer voices from small recording sets.

-Conor is a former team member and current collaborator with ALT Lab.
+Dr. Snoek is a former team member and current collaborator with ALT Lab.
 Conor joined the ALT Lab while still a doctoral candidate at the University of Alberta, Department of Linguistics.
 He is an Assistant Professor of Native American Studies at the University of Lethbridge.
 He has been involved with linguistic training and revitalization programs with Indigenous communities in Alberta since 2009, and further contributes his expertise with both Dene and Algonquian (esp.
 Plains Cree and Blackfoot) languages to our 21st Century Tools for Indigenous Languages Partnership.